civicrm/civicrm-dev-docs/docs/standards/javascript.md

 ### Karma

 For testing CiviCRM's Angular implementation in Core, CiviCRM has intergrated some Karma tests into the standard test suite that is run against each Pull request.
+More information on karma can be found in the [Javascript testing](/testing/javascript/) section of this guide

 ## Javascript in Markup